How Much is a New Immersion Heater?

 Some other factors that may affect the cost include the ease of access and the heating engineer’s labour rates.
 If the contractor is very skilled and has a lot of experience, then they may charge more for the labour portion of the job.

-Below is a table highlighting the average cost of replacing an immersion heater:
+Below are tables highlighting the average cost of replacing an immersion heater, which includes supply and fit.
+Tables are split by size required:

 Job Description Immersion Heater Replacement Cost